•Updated: Jun 9, 2021

 How Stream Enhances Your Chatkit App

 Both Stream and Chatkit provide you with the basic features of chat: one or one or group messaging, user accounts, typing indicators, unread message counts, and more, as well as backend infrastructure.
 But that’s about where the similarities end.
 Stream Chat is far more extensible and easier to use compared to Chatkit, as you’ll see.

 Ready-Made Frontend Components

 With Chatkit, you are required to roll a custom interface and implement all of the features that you required within your application.
 As you may know or are imagining as a developer, this is much work.
 The process is resource and time-intensive, which results in a large sum of money required to build on top of Chatkit.
 Stream Chat, on the other hand, provides ready to go components that allow you to build a fully functional real-time messaging application in a matter of hours.

-By using Stream components, you get many basic and advanced features in your app with minimal effort.
+By using Stream's components and chat SDKs, you get many basic and advanced features in your app with minimal effort.
 Features include mentions, slash commands, reactions, threads, gifs, emoticons, file attachments, rich link previews, and much more.
 You can also decide to roll out a custom interface using the Stream Chat JS client.

 Reliable Infrastructure & Scalability

 While Pusher's Chatkit product only supports up to 500 members in a single channel, Stream Chat has zero limitations and supports any number of participants in a single channel.
 Stream Chat has been proven to be highly scalable, with over 500 million users on both its chat and feed APIs.
 And with an industry-leading 99.99% uptime record and response times as low as 5ms, you are guaranteed stability and robustness when you build on the Stream platform.